intuition-dev/intuDocs/docsSrc/src/crud.md

 ## Steps

-We assume you have completed [Tutorial 1](/t1/), [Tutorial 2](/t2/) and [Tutorial 3](/t3/).
+We assume you have completed [Setup S3 as your HTTP server and mount it](/s3_n_webdrive_mount/), [Templating/Pug and static binding](/pug_static_data/) and [Spectre SCSS Theme Framework and SCSS](/spectre_n_scss/).

-1. Using the AWS S3 browser, create a bucket _in the same region_ as you used in [Tutorial 1](/t1/).
+1. Using the AWS S3 browser, create a bucket _in the same region_ as you used in [Setup S3 as your HTTP server and mount it](/s3_n_webdrive_mount/).
 Name the bucket `'wgehner-crud'` (replace `'wgehner'` with your name or something else unique).
-Configure the bucket for static website hosting and apply the access policy analog to the 'website' project ([Step 3](/t1/#configure) in Tutorial 1).
+Configure the bucket for static website hosting and apply the access policy analog to the 'website' project ([Step 4](/s3_n_webdrive_mount/) in Tutorial 1).
 Copy the Endpoint URL.
 The new bucket should appear as a new _project root_ folder in your mapped drive (e.g. as `W:\wgehner-crud`).
 Extract the CRUD sample project to your computer with `'$ mbake -c'` and copy the project files (inside of `/crud`) into the project root.
 In a browser, open the Endpoint URL.
 You should see the CRUD App served by S3.

 2. Navigate to the 'DataTable' menu item.
 Inspect the fragment `/datatable/list.pug`.
 Note the `table#list1` tag, an empty table with ID `list1`, and the `setupTable()` function that converts the table into a datatable with headers, data and the default features of sorting, in-memory searching and paging.
 As a next step, navigate to the 'Live CRUD' menu item, and inspect the fragment `/live/table.pug`.
 This time, the function `read(onData, onErr)` in `/assets/js/rw.js` is responsible for loading the (live) data from a preconfigured Firestore.
 More about `rw.js` below.
 The `onData` handler in `table.pug` populates the datatable.